nqminds/nqm-databot-init-dataset/README.md

 * ```datasetSkills``` - skills matrix table id
 * ```function``` - databot commands (see below)

+The additional configuration parameters of the databot are located in the package parameters section of the databot GUI.

 ## Databot commands
 * ```createAccounts``` - creates the user accounts from account list table data.
 Generates the secret for each account and adds it to the account list table.
 * ```addShare``` - add share with given permission to the datasets from share table for each user from account list table.